What is public art?

 Since the beginning of the third millennium, ten or so works of public art have made their appearance in Mont-Tremblant, mainly in municipal parks and buildings.
 Most of these works are part of the Ville’s art collection, created to mark a significant event, an anniversary, the construction of a new building, and so on.
 Some, however, were initiated by the artists themselves, or by local organizations, such as the local historical organization called SOPABIC (Société du patrimoine du bassin inférieur de la Rouge et de la chaîne géologique du mont Tremblant) and the Club Richelieu.
 All were imagined and brought into being by recognized artists.

-This section of the website was produced by the Ville’s Culture and Recreation Department (Service de la culture et des loisirs de la Ville de Mont-Tremblant) thanks to a financial contribution deriving from a cultural development agreement entered into by the Ville de Mont-Tremblant and the ministère de la Culture et des Communications du Québec.
+This section of the website was produced by the Ville’s Culture and Recreation Department (Service de la culture, des loisirs et de la vie communautaire de la Ville de Mont-Tremblant) thanks to a financial contribution deriving from a cultural development agreement entered into by the Ville de Mont-Tremblant and the ministère de la Culture et des Communications du Québec.

 Printable version (French-language)